-Then, here are the 7 best magnetic rowing machines for you:
+Then, here are our top picks for you:

 7 Best Magnetic Rowing Machines

-Fitness Reality 1000 Plus is one of the best magnetic rowing machines you can buy.
+Fitness Reality 1000 Plus is one of the best magnetic rowers you can buy.
 It snagged the number one spot on this list for many reasons.

 The Fitness Reality 1000 Plus Rower offers 14 levels of magnetic resistance.
 With such a broad range, you can always find the right level of challenge for each workout.
 Most people will get a good workout between levels 6 and 10.
 However, the resistance is not for expert rowers and athletes.
 As magnetic rowers are, this rower is quiet as a mouse.
 So you can have a refreshing workout every morning without waking your family up.